shaodongdatamind/shaodongdatamind.github.io/_posts/2023-04-07-double-ml-elasticity-estimation.md

 $$Y-E[Y|W] = \theta (T - E[T|W]) + \epsilon$$

-It tells us that the treatment effect can be derived from regression on residuals ([Frisch-Waugh-Lovell theorem](https://en.wikipedia.org/wiki/Frisch%E2%80%93Waugh%E2%80%93Lovell_theorem))!
+It tells us that, if we can build two models to estimate $$E[Y|W]$$ and $$E[T|W]$$, then we are able to derive the treatment effect from regression on residuals.
+Actually this is [Frisch-Waugh-Lovell (FWL) theorem](https://en.wikipedia.org/wiki/Frisch%E2%80%93Waugh%E2%80%93Lovell_theorem))!

-Based on this finding, DML estimates treatment effect through the [following procedure](https://matheusfacure.github.io/python-causality-handbook/22-Debiased-Orthogonal-Machine-Learning.html):
+Based on FWL theorem, DML estimates treatment effect through the [following procedures](https://matheusfacure.github.io/python-causality-handbook/22-Debiased-Orthogonal-Machine-Learning.html):
 1. Estimate the outcome $$Y$$ with confounding variables $$W$$ using a flexible ML regression model $$M_y$$.
 {:start="2"}
 2. Estimate the treatment $$T$$ with features confounding variables $$W$$ using a flexible ML regression model $$M_t$$.